 As long as I can remember, I was fascinated by horses, and with my first horse I began to be interested in hooves, too.
 Every time I bombed my farrier with questions, which he gladly answered, and after some lecture finally the opportunity popped-up: A weekend course with Jochen Biernat!
 He was and (still is) Germanys leading equine hoof researcher.
 After this, I started trimming my horses and those of my friends.

 Unfortunately, the long period of apprenticeship deterred me from becoming a farrier, and I studied some “decent” – first construction and then electrical engineering.
 I did some endurance riding and discovered the world of hoof boots, experimented a lot and operated beside a small horseshop.
 Finally, I decided to become a hoof orthopaedist.
 After two years of exciting training with extensive theory and many practical weekends at the German Institute for Hoof Orthopedics, I held the diploma to a DIfHO® hoof orthopaedist in hand.

-In 2009, I moved together with my 4 arabian horses to Sweden, and moved to Norway in 2017.
-Scandinavia is in therms of barehoof trimming a big black hole.
+In 2009, I moved together with my 4 arabian horses to Sweden, and further to Norway in 2017.
+Scandinavia is in terms of barehoof trimming a big black hole.
 Still a lot to improve, but we tackle it!

 Effective treatment of symptoms instead of concealing problems!
 HOVAKUTEN Angela Savoia with Wiebke at DIfHO® – Huforthopädie Jochen Biernat